 If you've been here for a bit you'll notice that I love to make recipes with leftover bananas that aren't banana bread.
 From brownies to oat bars, it's a series at this point.

-These are soft cookies with gooey centers and crisp edges.
+These are soft cookies with gooey centers.
+They have the best texture.
 It's got that moist and tender bite you get in banana bread, in cookie form!

 step by step instructions